soldatov-ss/thanos/README.md

 ## 🤔 FAQ

 **Q: Can I recover deleted files?**
-A: No, files are permanently deleted.
-Always use `--dry-run` first!
+A: If you use the --trash flag, **YES**, you can restore them from your system's Recycle Bin/Trash.
+If you run the standard command without that flag, files are **permanently deleted**.

 **Q: How are files selected?**
 A: Randomly, but you can bias the selection using weights in `.thanosrc.json`.